 Liviu Prunaru made his first solo appearance with the Royal Concertgebouw Orchestra in May 2008 in a performance of Saint-Saëns’s Violin Concerto No. 3.
 He returned as a soloist in the Dvořák Violin Concerto in December 2012 and in Piazzolla's Four Seasons of Buenos Aires in June 2014.

-Prunaru plays the Stradivarius 'Pachoud' from 1694, financed by the Stichting Instituut Gak and specially on loan to him from the RCO donors’ foundation Stichting Donateurs.
+Prunaru plays the Stradivarius 'Paschoud' from 1694, owned by the Stichting Instituut Gak.
+This stichting (foundation) gave the violin on loan to Stichting Koninklijk Concertgebouworkest.

 I look forward to playing my solo in Strauss's Ein Heldenleben under the baton of Daniele Gatti.